Blackadder: Either that, or "Here are my genitals, please kick them."

 - In The Office (US), Dwight does this on a hay bale (awkwardly, as the workers were trying to stack hay there at the time), when showing off his family's hay maze.

 - Michael is prone to striking the pose too, generally managing to get his crotch right in someone's face in the process.
+It's hilarious when he puts his foot on the Awesome, but Impractical reception desk, since it's too high to comfortably pose.

 - On Howard Stern's late-80's TV show, one episode took place at a house party.
 Four women were hypnotized so that when they looked at Howard, they would see him with no pants on and having a large penis.
 Howard then struck this pose with his foot on the armrest of the couch the women were sitting on.